globalinfotek/linux-dev-practice/exercises/1-User_Mode/challenge_101/README.md

 Implement a signal handler that catches and ignores all possible signals.
 Write the signal handler so that it prints "Ignoring signal: X", where X is the signum, to stderr when invoked.

+## Details

+- Edit `101_source.c` to solve this challenge.
+- Define `initSigHandlers()` to implement your signal handlers.
+- Feel free to define a signal handling function to `101_source.c`.
+- You should not need to change any other code in `101_source.c` (e.g., `main()`).
+- Verify your results (see: "Testing" section below).
+- An example source file and amplifying considerations can be found in the `solution` directory.

 ## Testing

 ### Manual Testing